e4s-project-exp/e4s-project-exp.github.io/container-download.md

 ### AWS EC2 Image

 The E4S 25.06 release is also available on [AWS](http://aws.amazon.com/) as an EC2 AMI with ID ami-0e752117cfa13cb9b in the US-West-2 (Oregon) region.

+Copyright © E4S a Series of LF Projects, LLC For web site terms of use, trademark policy and other project policies please see <https://lfprojects.org>.